daler/pybedtools/docs/source/topical-random.rst

-The strategy is to randomly shuffle a file many times, each time doing an intersection with another file of interest and counting the number of intersections.
+The strategy is to randomly shuffle a file many times, each time doing an intersection with another file of interest and counting the number of intersections (or computing some other statistic on the overlap).
 Upon doing this many times, an empirical distribution is constructed, and the number of intersections between the original, un-shuffled file is compared to this empirical distribution to obtain a p-value, or compared to the median of the distribution to get a score.

 There are two methods, :meth:`pybedtools.BedTool.randomintersection` which does the brute force randomizations, and :meth:`BedTool.randomstats` which compiles